 Developing some type of hip pain is pretty common as you get older.
 Joints don’t work like they used to, and there is always the chance you are starting to develop minor arthritis.

 That being said, some hip pain can actually be a symptom of more serious conditions, and those require a visit to your doctor in the near future.
 There are several diseases and serious chronic conditions that present as pain in the hip (doctors call this referred pain).

 The location of your hip pain can actually help your doctor determine potential underlying conditions that are creating the problem.
 If you have hip pain in the joint itself or on the inside of your hip or groin, the problem is likely the hip joint itself.
-Pain in the upper thigh and outer buttock indicate some problem with the muscles, tendons, ligaments and other soft tissue surrounding your hip joint.
+Pain in the upper thigh and outer buttocks indicates some problems with the muscles, tendons, ligaments, and other soft tissue surrounding your hip joint.

 Minor Hip Pain

 If your pain is manageable but consistent, try a few of these home remedies before you contact your family doctor or an orthopedist.

 Get Some Rest

 Limit or reduce the amount of bending at the hip or putting direct pressure on your hip.
 When you sleep, avoid resting on the affected side.
 It’s also a good idea not to spend too much time seated, as that can aggravate hip pain, too.